raphaelquast/foobar2000_TripleQ/README.md

 ## Folder structure

 The theme is intended to be used with a well sorted collection...
-... you'll get the best out of the theme if your music is structured in the following form:
+... you'll get the best out of the TripleQ theme if your music is structured in the following form:
+(note the `Move to unsorted music` and `Move to sorted music` buttons that help with that task!)

 To allow having both sorted and unsorted stuff in your music folders,
 ❗ **any folder that starts with 2 underscores will remain hidden in the *Library-* and *Coverflow* views!**